node-red/node-red.github.io/docs/creating-nodes/appearance.md

 ### Label

+There are two label properties of a node; `label` and `paletteLabel`.

+#### Node label

-The label of a node can either be a static piece of text, or it can be set dynamically on a per-node basis according to the nodes properties.
+The label of a node in the worksapce can either be a static piece of text, or it can be set dynamically on a per-node basis according to the nodes properties.

-The label is specified by the `label` property in the node definition.
 The value of the property can be either a string or a function.

 If the value is a string, that is used as the label.